hewison-chris/agora-cl-docs/website/docs/wallet/introduction.md

 #### How can I use a hardware wallet with my validator?

-At the moment, there is no built-in hardware wallet support for validators, but teams such as Ledger are working on integrating BLS12-381 keys (the type of keys used by Ethereum consensus) into their products.
+At the moment, there is no built-in hardware wallet support for validators, but teams such as Ledger are working on integrating BLS12-381 keys (the type of keys used by Agora consensus) into their products.

 #### Help!
 Something is messed up with the validator and I can't start it